SkypLabs/basic-server-formula/README.rst

 basic-server-formula
 ====================

-A saltstack formula to setup the basic settings on a new server.
+A `SaltStack <https://saltstack.com/>`_ formula to setup the basic settings on a new server.

 .. note::